|

 DAY 6 - Pacific coast - Trip to Vilches

 I was unsuccessful in tracking down Surfbirds in the rocky areas along the coast at Quintero.
-However, in the gardens close to the coast there were various Rufous-tailed Plantcutters, Black-chinned Siskins and Fire-eyed Ducon with chicks.
+However, in the gardens close to the coast there were several Rufous-tailed Plantcutters, Black-chinned Siskins. and a Fire-eyed Ducon with chicks.

 We set off towards the very elegant town of Cachagua to see the Humboldt Penguins that breed on a small island just off the coast.
 We parked at an access to the beach and walked to the rocky promontory to get as close as possible for digiscoping these curious sea birds that live here among tall cactus plants!

 We saw small flocks of Gunay Cormorants, Peruvian Boobies, Peruvian Pelicans and Kelp Gulls.
 On the rocky coast were Blackish Oystercatchers and both vultures.
-On the beach we saw Whimbrel, Lapwings, Franklin's Gull.
+On the beach we saw Whimbrel, Lapwings & Franklin's Gull.
 We also had Plain-mantled Tit-Spinetail and Seaside Cinclodes.
 In the gardens were Austral Blackbird, White-crested Elaenia and more plantcutters.
-Retuning to the car we surprised a Giant Hummingbird, which got away before getting a photo, so we spent an hour in the plaza as we were told they were common here.
+Retuning to the car we surprised a Giant Hummingbird, which got away before getting a photo, so we spent an hour at the plaza, as we had been told they were commonly seen here.
 However, there was no show, but we did add Thorn-tailed Rayadito.

-We rushed south to Reñaca but arrived after midday so the light was not too good for digiscoping the birds on the famous "Reñaca Rock", an outcrop used by many coastal birds where we spent an hour while I digiscoped 4 species.
+We rushed south to Reñaca but arrived after midday so the light was not too good for digiscoping the birds on the famous "Reñaca Rock", an outcrop used by many coastal birds.
+We spent an hour here while I digiscoped 4 species.

 After tending to some urgent needs and a quick lunch at a Viña del Mar shopping center, we took the highway heading for Santiago, and from there headed south on the freeway to Talca, a further 250 km from the capital.
-We arrived here just before sunset and headed east on a paved road to Vilches, although the last 10 km of so are of a very dusty gravel.
+We arrived here just before sunset and headed east on a paved road to Vilches, although it turned into a very dusty gravel road for the last 10 km of so .
 We were to stay at a bungalow in Vilches Centro for 3 nights, which would give us 2 full days to find birds that dwell in the Andean Beech (Nothofagus) forests.PHOTOS TAKEN AT CACHAGUA

 Pingüino de Huboldt - Humbolt Penguin - Spheniscus humboldti